University of Suffolk at West Suffolk College

 Studying at the University of Suffolk at West Suffolk College gives students an opportunity for an exciting but friendly university campus experience.
 The University of Suffolk at West Suffolk College places great importance on increasing access to higher education.
 Our foundation degrees cover subject areas not usually found in mainstream universities, offering exciting opportunities for students who previously would not have considered studying for a degree.

-We offer Access to Higher Education
+West Suffolk College offers Access to Higher Education

 courses that have opened up the possibility of degree level qualifications to many students who did not believe they could ever achieve at university level.
+If you would like to chat about an Access to Higher Education course, call us on 01284 716 333

 Studying at University of Suffolk at West Suffolk College, you will get to experience being a student against the backdrop of the beautiful town of Bury St Edmunds.
 Not only pretty and picturesque, Bury St Edmunds is fast-becoming one of the liveliest towns in East Anglia for all recreational pursuits.